feluxe/sty/README.md

 rs.all = render.sgr(24)  # rs.all only resets the underline effect from now on.
 ```

-In case you need to set something dynamically you can use the `set` method:
+In case you need to set attributes dynamically you can use the `set` method:

 ```python
 my_color_name = 'special_teal'